meteorpoly/talent-data-migration/README.md

 # Talent Data Transfer across Tenants
 ## Dynamics 365 for Talent Data Migration Utility

+In this guide you will learn how to copy your Talent CDS for Apps data from a source to a target environment and even across tenants.
 Following scenarios could be enabled by this tool:

 - You have created great Templates, Job profiles, On-boarding Guides, On-boarding contacts, Hiring teams etc. which you would like to share across your team or organization